cesarmeraz/cmeraz-fileit/README.md

-# cmeraz-fileit-tool
+# cmeraz-fileit
-a commandline tool for endpoint testing
+a service bus test